jeffThompson/DesigningWithData/Assignments/Week04_InfographicsAndStories.md

 \* We charge $3 per square foot for printing on our large-format printer (about what it costs in ink and paper).
 At `18x24"`, your print is `2x1.5 square feet` and will cost `$9.00`.
 Be sure you have Duckbills activated so you can pay for printing, and check the Fab Lab hours.

 ### FOR WEDNESDAY, FEBRUARY 14
 For next week, your task is to research and gather data.
-This is generally the first step in any data-vis project, but this should be especially interesting and rich.
+This is generally the first step in any data-vis project, but this topic should be especially interesting and rich.

 Some areas you might look at are:
 * The building of the ship (what it contained, how much it cost compared to other ships, etc)